Classical Education

 -

-In each stage, all three elements of the trivium are present; greater emphasis is placed on either memory, logic, or persuasion in the corresponding developmental stages.
+In each stage, all three elements of the trivium are present; greater emphasis is placed on either grammar, logic, or rhetoric in the corresponding developmental stages.
 Classical education places an importance on the interconnection of all knowledge.

 As Christopher Perrin explains, "The chief goal of classical education is to master the tools of grammar, logic, and rhetoric - for in mastering the tools, the subject (any subject) is soon mastered as well.
 Students have been taught how to learn."